Free TV Tickets For Ricki Lake

 Ricki’s continuing evolution as a television personality always reflects today’s current trends.
 As a ground breaker of this genre, Ricki Lake looks ahead to a successful eighth season that combines a return to the show’s roots, with the fresh production elements that has made the program successful for so many years.

 A versatile actress and performer, Ricki Lake has starred in numerous films and television shows.
+Lake won the the title role in the romantic comedy, "Mrs. Winterbourne," where she starred opposite Shirley MacLaine and Brendan Fraser.

-Her most recent film credit was the title role in the romantic comedy, "Mrs. Winterbourne," where she starred opposite Shirley MacLaine and Brendan Fraser.
 Lake made her film debut almost a decade ago in John Waters' offbeat hit "Hairspray" and has since appeared in a variety of Waters' films including, "Cry Baby" and "Serial Mom."
 Other film credits included "Working Girl," "Cookie," "Inside Monkey Zetterland," "Where The Day Takes You" and "Last Exit to Brooklyn."

 While a student at Ithaca College, Lake heard about a local audition for an untitled film.
 Within two weeks -- after just one callback -- she landed her debut role in "Hairspray."
 In this outrageously funny film, she starred as a young woman who wins a place on a local dance program in pre-Beatles Baltimore.
 Following the success of "Hairspray," Lake moved to Los Angeles, where she balanced her time between her film and television projects.